Nataly Patiño: Music career

 In 2016 Patiño won the accordionist competition of the Festival Femenino del Vallenato, which was organised by the Cacique Tayrona Foundation.
+In November 2018 she won the accordionist competition of the Encuentro Vallenato Femenino (Evafe).
 She was the only woman to compete in the accordionist competition of the Festival Cuna de Acordeones in 2019.

 Also in 2019, Patiño competed in the inaugural acordeonera mayor competition of the Vallenato Legend Festival, whose winner is crowned reina vallenata (Spanish for "vallenato queen").
-In November 2019 she won the accordionist competition of the Encuentro Vallenato Femenino (Evafe).

 Patiño competed again in the acordeonera mayor competition of the Vallenato Legend Festival in 2020, and came second; during the competition, her mother died of breast cancer.
 Patiño had sold an accordion to pay for her mother's treatment, and sold another to pay her funeral expenses.
 In the competition she played two songs of her own composition, the puya "Comenzó el Festival" and the son "El Derecho de las Mujeres".
 In 2021, Patiño competed once more, and won.
 Sara Arango came second, and María Sara Vega came third.